esentri/domainlifecycles/readme_validation.md

 ...
 @Override
 public void validate() {
-        BeanValidations.validate(this); // only needed, if BeansValidations are used without the Nitrox DLC ValidationExtender long numberOfCurrenciesUsed = positions
+        BeanValidations.validate(this); // only needed, if BeansValidations are used without the DLC ValidationExtender long numberOfCurrenciesUsed = positions
         .stream()
         .map(p -> p.getUnitPrice().getCurrency())